 Q) What is method overloading?

-Having more than one method with the same name but different number, sequence or types of arguments is known is method overloading.
-Read more about it here.
+When a class has more than one methods with the same name but different number, sequence or types of arguments then it is known as method overloading.
+Refer: Java – Method Overloading

 Q) Does Java support operator overloading?